2017 Portfolio Plus Program

 This program is recommended for rising juniors and seniors in high school.
-Upon successful completion, you will earn 3 college credits and may receive letters of recommendation for college admission.
+Upon successful completion, you earn 3 college credits.

 Course work is complemented by additional events and activities, including:

-- Saturday Curriculuar Field Trips to places such as The Pulitzer Foundation for the Arts, the Contemporary Art Museum St. Louis, City Museum, the Arch, the St. Louis Zoo, and local artists' and designers' studios.
+- Field trips to Pulitzer Arts Foundation, Contemporary Art Museum St. Louis, The Luminary, Firecracker Press, fort gondo compound for the arts, and local artists' and designers' studios.

 Tuition, Room, & Board

-Estimated cost for Portfolio Plus is $4,377.
-An additional $100-$200 should be budgeted to cover the cost of books, supplies, and equipment.
-You will be notified upon acceptance to the program, and a non-refundable deposit will be required to confirm your admission.
-If a student withdraws from the program after classes begin, no portion of tuition will be refunded.
+The estimated cost of the Portfolio Plus Program is $4,789.
+These costs include tuition, room, board (3 meals per day), supplies, and field trips.
+An additional $100 should be budgeted as extra spending money for purchases such as snacks, entertainment, souvenirs, etc. Upon acceptance to the program, a $250 non-refundable deposit will be required by June 1, 2017, to reserve your space in the program.
+If you withdraw from the program after classes begin, no portion of tuition will be refunded.

-3. A letter of recommendation on official letterhead from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.
+3. One letter of recommendation from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.